-Looking back in geological time, the South Platte River once flowed over the current site of the station.
-This is confirmed by the gravels found in the soil up on the ridge.
+Looking back in time, the South Platte River once flowed over the current site of CPBS.
+This is confirmed by gravels found in the soil up on the ridge.
 The exposed faces of the canyons are composed of volcanic ash in many places.
-If you get the chance, take a walk with Dr. Robert Diffendal and listen to him explain the geology of the site.
-It is a very informative brisk walk.
+If you get the chance, take a walk with Dr. Robert Diffendal and listen to him explain the geological history of the site.
+It is a very informative, brisk walk.

 In more recent history, the site was used by Native Americans.
-The canyons are home to many different game species they would have needed for food and the North Platte River flowed next to the site.
-At times you can almost image a large herd of bison grazing as they migrated through the area.
-The California and Mormon trails were just across the river, so it is possible the immigrants came over the gather wood or hunt for meat on the site.
+The canyons are home to many game species they hunted for food and the North Platte River flowed nearby.
+At times, gazing across the prairie you can almost image a large herd of bison grazing as they migrated through the area.
+Both the California and Mormon trails were just across the river, so it is possible the immigrants came over to gather wood or hunt for meat.
 It is also possible that the large herds of cattle driven up the Texas Trail to the railroad in Ogallala would have used the site to feed and water before being loaded onto the railcars headed east.

-In 1935, following the dust bowl era, plans were being made to build Kingsley Dam on the North Platte River.
+In 1935, following the Dust Bowl era, plans were being made to build Kingsley Dam on the North Platte River.
 320 acres of the Gainsforth crop land was needed for the project and subsequently sold to the Central Nebraska Public Power and Irrigation District.
 The dam would impound water of the North Platte to provide for irrigation of crops during the dry summer months in central Nebraska.
-That same year Dr. S. P. Gainsforth's son, Burdett, graduated from the University of Nebraska's Dental College.
-In 1940 Central condemned another 400± acres on the west side of the Gainsforth ranch.
-The Gainsforths retained a permanent easement to pasture livestock on the property.
-During the Second World War, Dr. Burdett was assigned to teach Army and Navy dentists at the University of Iowa.
-In 1943 he married his bride Myrna Scott and following the war they returned to private practice in Ogallala.
+That same year Dr. Gainsforth's son, Burdett, graduated from the University of Nebraska's Dental College.
+In 1940, Central condemned another 400 acres on the west side of the Gainsforth ranch.
+The Gainsforths' retained a permanent easement to pasture livestock on the property.
+During the Second World War, Dr. Burdett Gainsforth was assigned to teach Army and Navy dentists at the University of Iowa.
+In 1943 he married his bride, Myrna Scott, and following the war they returned to a private practice in Ogallala.

 In 1949 Mrs. S. P. Gainsforth and Mrs. Robert Goodall decided to build a campsite for the Girl Scouts as a memorial to their husbands.
 The Burdett Gainsforth family was also part of this project.
 Over the next few years the lodge and about a dozen cabins were built.
-The gift to the Girl Scouts included a clause that stated if they stopped using the facility for camping it would revert to the donors; in 1965 that is what happened.
-The camp was used intermittently by church and school groups for the next 10 years.
+The gift to the Girl Scouts included a clause that stated if they stopped using the facility for camping it would revert to the donors, so in 1965 the property was returned to the family.
+For the next 10 years the camp was used intermittently by church and school groups.

 In 1974, Dr. Gary Hergenrader of UNL led an annual limnology trip to Lake McConaughy and learned that the camp was for lease.
 Negotiations proceeded and the following year the 38 acre camp was leased and the first courses were held at Cedar Point Biological Station.
 There were many challenges in changing Cedar Point from a former Girl Scout Camp to a Biological Field Station, and early faculty and staff deserve a great deal of credit for the station's success.
 The Cooper Foundation assisted in providing grants for equipment needed.